 A trial was planted in Solano County to evaluate Burbank, RX1, Vlach and VX211.
 Paradox seedling was also planted as the control.
-By 2013, there were no significant differences in scion circumference or yield among the clonal rootstocks.

 OBJECTIVES

 To evaluate the three newly released clonal paradox rootstocks and other test selections, a rootstock trial was planted in Solano County.
 The plot evaluates five rootstocks includes Burbank, RX1, Vlach and VX211 with Paradox seedling as the control comparison.
 The trial evaluates growth characteristics, yield potential and possible disease tolerance.